Meg

 Rep. Ed

-Perlmutter have introduced a bill that would allow banks and credit unions to work
+have introduced a bill that would allow banks and credit unions to work

 with marijuana businesses.